Syslifters/sysreptor/docs/docs/python-library/index.md

-# reptor (alpha version)
+# reptor
-reptor allows you to integrate your Python3 applications with SysReptor.
+reptor allows you to integrate your Python applications with SysReptor.

  * Manage projects
  * Read, update, create findings